cysouw/diathesis/text/c07_reflexive.md

 From a typological perspective, there is arguably a difference in this respect between languages with a reflexive pronoun strategy, like German, and languages that use a verbal derivation technique for marking self-inflicting reflexive reference [cf. @dixon2014: 172ff.].
 For such languages with a derivational strategy, the verb is being marked as 'self-inflicting' and one role is completely dropped.
 In such languages, it is better to analyse self-inflicting reflexive reference as a kind of diathesis.

-In German, the reflexive pronoun is also used in many other constructions, and most of those show some kind of diathesis, for example anticausative in [@next a], see [@sec:reflexive-anticausative] or antipassive in [@next b], see [@sec:reflexive-accusative-antipassive].
+In German, the reflexive pronoun is also used in many other constructions, and most of those show some kind of diathesis, for example an ~~anticausative~~ *sich* in [@next a], see [@sec:reflexive-anticausative] or an ~~antipassive~~ *sich* in [@next b], see [@sec:reflexive-accusative-antipassive].
 In these examples, the reflexive pronoun *sich* is not filling any role, but is marking a valency alternation.
-There is a long tradition to call such constructions ~~middle~~.
+There is a long tradition to call such constructions ~~middle~~ or ~~medium~~.
 However, there turn out to be very many different kinds of 'middle' alternations, so I prefer to be more precise in separating and naming them here in this chapter [see also @kunze1997].
 To prevent confusion, I will simply not use the term 'middle' at all.

 ::: ex
 a.
 Ich schließe den Schrank. \